An Incremental Gradient Method for Optimization Problems with Variational Inequality Constraints: Conclusion

 \section{Conclusion}

-{We {introduce} a new unifying formulation for distributed constrained optimization where the constraint set is characterized as the solution set of a merely monotone variational inequality problem.
-We show that the proposed formulation can capture several important classes of multi-agent constrained optimization problems including those subject to complementarity, nonlinear equality, or equilibrium constraints.
-We develop an iteratively regularized incremental gradient method where at each iteration agents communicate over a cycle graph to update their iterates using their local information about the objective function and the mapping.
+\fy{We consider distributed constrained optimization over the solution set of a merely monotone variational inequality problem.
+This formulation can capture problems with complementarity, nonlinear equality, or equilibrium constraints.
+We develop an iteratively regularized incremental gradient method where at each iteration agents communicate over a cycle graph.
 We derive new iteration complexity bounds in terms of the global objective function and a suitably defined infeasibility metric.
-To analyze the convergence in the solution space, we also provide non-asymptotic agent-wise convergence rate statements that relate the iterate of each agent with that of the Tikhonov trajectory.
-We validate the theoretical results on an illustrative transportation network problem and also, on a distributed support vector classification problem.
-A potential, yet challenging, future direction to our research is to extend the current algorithm to address distributed optimization problems with VI constraints requiring weaker assumptions on the network {and} with possibly asynchronous communications. }
+We validate the theoretical results on a transportation network problem and a support vector machine model.
+The extension to distributed methods over more general networks remains as an interesting future direction to our work. }